 From what I understand, support for restrictions is driven by greenbacks more than blue laws: the “package store” lobby versus consumers, convenience stores, groceries and big-box stores.
 At the end of the day, Hoosiers must decide whether Sunday is just another day in terms of economic activity.
 If it’s legal on Monday through Saturday, why should it be illegal on Sunday?

-Eric Schansberg, Ph.D., is an adjunct scholar of the Indiana Policy Review Foundation and author of “Turn Neither to the Right Nor to the Left: A Thinking Christian’s Guide to Public Policy.”
+Eric Schansberg, Ph.D., an adjunct scholar of the Indiana Policy Review Foundation, is professor of economics at Indiana University Southeast.
 Send comments to firstname.lastname@example.org.